clanfear/SOC371/docs/syllabus.md

 possible for students unable to attend one or more synchronous lectures.
 Students must contact the instructor prior to absences to be considered for alternate evaluation below.
-Alternate evaluation *must not exceed one page total* (but you will likely need 350+ words) and should contain *for each reading*:
+Alternate evaluation *must not exceed 500 words* and should contain *for each reading*:

 1. A basic summary of the reading
-2. And one or more of:
+2. And one or both of:
     1. A personal reaction to the reading.
 That is, do you think the theory, its assumptions, and/or policy implications make sense or are missing important elements?